Hierarchy of the Catholic Church: Offices and titles

 "Pope" is a pronominal honorific, not an office or a title, meaning "Father" (the common honorific for all clergy).
 The honorific "pope" was from the early 3rd century used for any bishop in the West, and is known in Greek as far back as Homer's Odyssey (6:57).
 In the East, "pope" is still a common form of address for clergy in the Bulgarian Orthodox Church and the Russian Orthodox Church, and is the style of the bishop of Alexandria.
 Pope Marcellinus (died 304) is the first Bishop of Rome shown in sources to have had the title "pope" used of him.
 From the 6th century, the imperial chancery of Constantinople normally reserved this designation for the Bishop of Rome.
 From the early 6th century, it began to be confined in the West to the Bishop of Rome, a practice that was firmly in place by the 11th century, when Pope Gregory VII declared it reserved for the Bishop of Rome.

 As bishop of the Church of Rome, he is successor to the co-patrons of that local church, Saint Peter and Saint Paul.
 As such, the Church of Rome, and its bishop, has always had a prominence in the Catholic communion and at least to some degree primacy among his peers, the other bishops, as Peter had a certain primacy among his peers, the other apostles.
-The exact nature of that primacy is one of the most significant ecumenical issues of the age, and has developed as a doctrine throughout the entire history of the Church.
+The exact nature of that primacy is one of the most significant ecumenical issues of the age, and has developed as a doctrine throughout the entire history of the Catholic Church.